Firefighting is a challenging, demanding, exciting and fulfilling career.

 - Certified Red Cross Advanced First Aid (AFA) - 80 hrs AFA Alberta OHS approved course

-Any of the above certifications must be issued within the previous 36 months of your application to this position. *Current ACP registration not required.
+Any of the above certifications must be issued within the previous 36 months from the date of hire (estimated September). *Current ACP registration not required, however valid ACP certification will be accepted in place of the required issue date*

 - Motivated with well-developed interpersonal and team skills